-Phil is co-author of many CEP research reports, a columnist for The Chronicle of Philanthropy, and a frequent blogger for the CEP Blog.
+Phil is author of the forthcoming book, Giving Done Right: Effective Philanthropy and Making Every Dollar Count, to be published by Public Affairs, an imprint of Hachette, in spring 2019.
+He is co-author of many CEP research reports, a columnist for The Chronicle of Philanthropy, and a frequent blogger for the CEP Blog.
 Phil is also co-founder of YouthTruth, an initiative of CEP’s designed to harness student perceptions to help educators accelerate improvements in their K–12 schools and classrooms.
 He holds an MBA from Harvard University and received his undergraduate degree in Government from Wesleyan University.
-He has been recognized six times as among the Nonprofit Times “power and influence top 50” – most recently in 2017.
+He has been recognized seven times as among the Nonprofit Times “power and influence top 50” – most recently in 2018.
 In 2016 he was named the Nonprofit Times “influencer of the year.”

 Phil was born in Toronto, grew up in Oregon, and currently lives in Lexington, Massachusetts with his wife and two daughters.